ceb8/literature_notes/Prominences/Radio_Emission.md

 ~ `\cite{DaleyYates_2019MNRAS.489.3251D}` ~ :page_facing_up:

 This paper has equations for getting radio intensity given a known stellar atmosphere.
-Thee real explanation is in an earlier (2016) paper also by Simon et al.
+The real explanation is in an earlier (2016) paper also by Simon et al.

 &nbsp;